-We have audited the combined balance sheets of Clear Channel Outdoor Holdings, Inc. and subsidiaries as of December 31, 2004 and 2003, and the related combined statements of operations, changes in owner's equity, and cash flows for each of the three years in the period ended December 31, 2004, and have issued our report thereon dated August 4, 2005, except for the first paragraph of Note A and the fourth paragraph of Note O, as to which date is November 9, 2005 (included elsewhere in this Registration Statement).
+We have audited the combined balance sheets of Clear Channel Outdoor Holdings, Inc. and subsidiaries as of December 31, 2004 and 2003, and the related combined statements of operations, changes in owner's equity, and cash flows for each of the three years in the period ended December 31, 2004, and have issued our report thereon dated August 4, 2005, except as to Basis of Presentation of Note A, as to which date is , 2005 (included elsewhere in this Registration Statement).
 Our audits also included the financial statement Schedule II in this Registration Statement.
 This schedule is the responsibility of the Company's management.
 Our responsibility is to express an opinion based on our audits.